threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 `Plate` has the following constructor parameters:

-- `food_probability` is a float between 0 and 1 and defines the probability of adding food on top of the plate.
 - `position` sets the position of the root object (the plate).
 - `model` is optional and not shown in this example; set this to set the plate model.
 This can be either a string (a model name) or a `ModelRecord`.
 - `rng` is optional and defaults to None.
 It is either a random seed (and integer) or a `numpy.random.RandomState` object.
 If None, a new `numpy.random.RandomState` object is created.